 Forgive me, but I’m laughing so hard I can hardly write this.
 I just saw the results of a Dunkin’ Donuts survey of 4,700 U.S. professionals and learned that writers and editors are near the top of the list of people who depend on coffee to get them through their workday.
+A nice cup of joe, from a virtuoso coffee grinder, to get their creative juices flowing.
 Scientists and lab technicians head the list, followed by marketing and public relations professionals, education administrators, and then editors and writers.

 Because I know so many attorneys are writers, and many of them have hopes of publishing a book someday, I thought it might be interesting to discuss a few writers who have used coffee to help them write their books.